stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/index.md

     * Understanding the coordinates of Minecraft
     * Stack Blocks with loop

-## Session 2: [7/10,7/17] More about python,conditions and double loop
+## Session 2: [7/10,7/17] Python Data Types, Condition and double loops

-1. Data Types
+1. Data Types String and Number
-   * Chat with String
+   * Use PostToChat post String to Minecraft chat
    * Get a Number from input

 2. Codition & loops